 When a company hasn't planned for it, going fully remote is a challenge.
 In order to succeed, you need to create some rules and guidelines.

-Due to the current circumstances, even companies that haven’t been working remotely or have only allowed their employees some days of working from home are now faced with a new reality, which creates an opportunity to practice remote collaboration.
-And as almost everyone is forced to stay at home, it is not just a department that is remote or only some individuals, but the whole company.
+Due to the current circumstances, even companies that haven’t been working remotely or have only allowed their employees some days of working from home are now faced with a new reality—entire workforces staying home.

 This post is intended to give some guidance at managing your new reality.

-We at Container Solutions recently changed our job listings to offer remote work.
+We at Container Solutions changed our job listings this spring to offer remote work.
 We have been a distributed company since the beginning.
 But we were hiring for our offices in Europe, the U.K., and Canada.
-We were already moving toward more remote positions, but the COVID-19 outbreak has accelerated this change.
+We were already moving toward more remote positions, but the COVID-19 outbreak accelerated this change.